3110.1 New, Direct from High School Admissions Criteria and Categories

 The following admission requirements (3110.1 through 3110.4) apply to students who have completed their secondary education within two years of first enrollment at Wright State and have completed fewer than 12 credit hours of college-level course work after graduating from high school or earning the GED.
 College Credit Plus credit, dual enrollment credit, and advanced placement credit earned while the student is in high school are not included in the 12 college credit hours.
 To be eligible for admission an applicant must:

 - Be a graduate In good standing of a senior high school approved or accredited by the department of education of the state or US territory in which it is located; or

 - Have earned high school equivalency through the General Educational Development (GED) testing program; or

 - Have earned an International Baccalaureate diploma or certificate.

 All categories of applicants will be considered for admission based on an evaluation of their academic preparation.

 3110.2 Domestic Admissions Requirements

-Domestic applicants who completed their High School degree or equivalent within 2 years of applying and who are not considered transfer students must satisfy the two following requirements:
+Domestic applicants who completed their high school degree or equivalent within 2 years of applying and who are not considered transfer students must satisfy the following requirement:

 - Complete the Ohio K-12 Core curriculum or state-wide core curriculum for the state or territory in which the applicant resides.

 Applicants who have graduated from a state-accredited high school within two years, have completed the Ohio K-12 Core curriculum or equivalent, but who have between a 2.0 and 2.5 high school GPA, may be admitted to Wright State University if they have an ACT composite score of at least 15 or a combined critical reading and math SAT score of at least 830.

 Applicants who have not completed the Ohio K-12 Core curriculum or equivalent, but have met a minimum cumulative high school GPA of 2.0, may take one of the following courses of action: